 If a Dialogue has come in through a secondary language, an auto-translation will be displayed.
 To respond, you can use the auto-translate function or you can ask the Translator on the Dialogue to help translate your response.
 The Translator will be identified as a Team Member on this Dialogue and indicated by a special icon.
 You may use Internal Comments to communicate with the Translator, as needed.
 For more information, check out the Translation in Action article.

 Note: If a Customer used an English-language form to submit a Dialogue in a language other than English, auto-translate will not be an option.
 Add the Translator of the relevant language as a Team Member to this Dialogue and ask for his or her assistance in an Internal Comment.

-All Users can add new Team Members to individual Dialogues, but only System Administrators can add permanent Team Members to Interest Areas.
+All Users can add new Team Members within individual Dialogues, but only System Administrators can add permanent Team Members to Topics.

 System Administrators: To edit the appearance of your district’s Landing Page, click on Landing Pages under Settings.
 There you can drag and drop the interest areas into your preferred arrangement, or change the colors of the Landing Page.
 For more information, check out the Building Landing Pages article!

 System Administrators have the ability to make certain Categories and Topics Private.
 In order to set a Category to private, a Category owner must first be selected and can be done by clicking on the pencil icon.
 A pop out tab will appear to select the owner, as well as choose to assign a Landing Page.
 Once selected, you can enable privacy on the Category.
 Read the Private Topics article for more information!

 Topic Owners: To edit the welcome message on your Topic’s Landing Page, simply go to Settings, then Form Messages.
 You can edit the Landing Page message in the first text box.